-Richard Day is a full-time professional nature photographer who's been in the business of marketing photos and teaching photo workshops since 1984.
-He specializes in birds, butterflies, dragonflies, mammals, and other outdoor imagery.
-His images have appeared in major national publications including Audubon, Birder's World, Sierra Club, National Geographic, National Wildlife, and others.
+Richard Day is full-time professional nature photographer who's been in the business of marketing and licensing photos and teaching photo workshops since 1985.
+He specializes in , butterflies, , and dragonflies; as well as aerial, mammals, , , and other outdoor images.
+His images have appeared in hundreds of major national and international publications including Audubon, Sierra Club, National Geographic, National Wildlife, and others.
 He also contributes hundreds of images a year to calendars, greeting cards, puzzles, paper products and advertising clients.

-Susan Day is considered a backyard bird and habitat expert and has published dozens of articles in birding and outdoor publications.
-Subjects include species profiles, landscaping for wildlife, hummingbird gardening, butterfly gardening, water gardening, and bird feeding.
+Susan Day is considered a backyard bird and habitat expert and has published hundreds of articles in birding and outdoor publications.
+Subjects include species profiles, landscaping for wildlife, hummingbird gardening, butterfly gardening, water gardening, bird feeding, and travel.
 She's co-author of The Wildlife Gardener's Guide to Hummingbirds and Songbirds From the Tropics, published by Harper Collins and sponsored by the National Wildlife Federation's Backyard Wildlife Habitat Program and the Cornell Laboratory of Ornithology.
 She also does consulting work for various bird and garden related books.

 Susan has been photographing professionally since 1990, however she is also the writing side of the Daybreak team.
 Nowadays her main concentration is writing, office management, and marketing for Daybreak Imagery.
 She contracts on a part-time basis for the as their Executive Director.

 For nearly seven years Susan was a Contributing Editor for The AGPix Marketing Report (formerly The Guilfoyle Report), a marketing newsletter and directory for professional nature photographers.

-Susan is active in the following organizations: Garden Writers Association of America, Illinois Audubon Society, North American Butterfly Association, and the North American Nature Photography Association.
+Susan is active in the following organizations: , the , and the .
 She has won several Excellence-in-Craft Awards for her writing and photography.
-She serves as President of the North American Nature Photography Association (NANPA).